 Doctorate-level candidates are expected to have a clear vision of future technology and ideas for furthering current state-of- the-art technology.

-SSC Pacific is located in beautiful San Diego, California, with many of its labs and facilities calling Point Loma home.
+NIWC Pacific is located in beautiful San Diego, California, with many of its labs and facilities calling Point Loma home.
 With nearly perfect weather year-round, San Diego is home to several excellent universities and is a hub for both the military and several high-tech companies.

-SSC Pacific uses a flexible work schedule called "5/4/9," resulting in a three-day weekend every other week.
+NIWC Pacific uses a flexible work schedule called "5/4/9," resulting in a three-day weekend every other week.
 The schedule consists of nine-hour days Monday through Thursday, and eight-hour day the first Friday of a pay period, and a day off the following Friday.